MicrosoftDocs/azure-docs/articles/iot-accelerators/iot-accelerators-remote-monitoring-root-cause-analysis.md

 [![Filter for trucks on the dashboard](./media/iot-accelerators-remote-monitoring-root-cause-analysis/filter-trucks-inline.png)](./media/iot-accelerators-remote-monitoring-root-cause-analysis/filter-trucks-expanded.png#lightbox)

-When you apply a filter, only those devices that match the filter conditions are displayed on the map and in the telemetry panel on the **Dashboard** page.
+When you apply a filter, only those devices that match the filter conditions are displayed on the map and in the telemetry panel on the **Dashboard**.
 You can see that there are two trucks connected to the solution accelerator, including **truck-02**.

 ## View real-time telemetry